Pikachu973/PikaGen/README.md

 **Why should you use PikaGen?**
 - Script tested + 100% working!
+- Works on Mac, Linux, and Windows Operating Systems!
 - Most Advanced Generator!
 - "Ghost" Gen + Proxy Checker
 - 600+ Downloads on Linkvertise!